andreimoldovan23/ToyInterpreter/README.md

 -connects the view with the data\
 -provides methods for running a program: oneStep - executes the top of the execution stack, allStep - executes the whole program\
 -if the display flag is set prints the current program state at each step, otherwise it prints the output at the end of the execution\
--logs the current program state into a file at each step
+-logs the current program state into a file at each step\
+-performs garbage collecting after each step

 # Commands: represent the commands the user can input, extend the abstract class Command